 Frankfurt Christmas market on the Römerberg

 The main hub of the Frankfurt Christmas market is indicated by the orange area at the southern tip of the map above.
 It's the traditional site of the market, on the Römerberg, dating all the way back to the 14th century.
-Prior to browsing the stalls and commencing with the drinking, peak behind the huge Christmas tree to find the entrance to the town hall and step inside to for the annual Christmas arts fair (7th - 21st December).
+Prior to browsing the stalls and commencing with the drinking, peak behind the huge Christmas tree to find the entrance to the town hall and step inside to for the annual Christmas arts fair (6th - 21st December).
 Local artists sell their wares directly to the public and there is a lovely mix of jewellery, pottery, sculpture as well as framed pictures and photographs.

 Frankfurt Christmas market on Paulsplatz

 Another area of the Christmas market to explore is on Paulsplatz. (the area marked in purple on the map).
-Next to the St. Paul's church is Wagner's honey house.
-It's a traditional timber-framed (fachwerk) house converted especially for the Christmas market.
+Next to the St. Paul's church is Wagner's Honey House.
+It's a traditional timber-framed (Fachwerk) house converted especially for the Christmas market.
 Upstairs is a variety of honey based drinks and liqueurs to buy whilst downstairs has an amazing variety of honey.
-St.Paul's church also hosts a Christmas arts fair in it's cellar, which is worth a browse (27th Nov - 22nd Dec).
+St.Paul's church also hosts a Christmas arts fair in it's cellar, which is worth a browse (26th Nov - 22nd Dec).
 Back outside the church, follow the church walls round into the Christmas market stalls.
 Here you will find one of my favourite hot chestnut sellers and directly opposite is the Lion's Club Glühwein stall selling a good quality Glühwein.
 There is also a traditional Tiroler wood carver stall, Bachmann selling hand crafted nativity scenes and figures.

 Frankfurt Christmas market on Friedrich-Stoltze-Platz